drscook/m5364_19fl_Data_Mining1/final project guideline.md

         - You will probably have a bunch of code that does necessary but uninteresting stuff.
 Don't clutter your "report" with it.
 Place it into one or more .py script files and load it from the notebook via "import" or "%load" or "%run" or equivalent.
     - data - ideally the notebook will have code that downloads from internet source.
 If impossible, include data file in your google drive folder.
     - scripts - for large/uninteresting blocks of code that will disrupt the notebook
-  - Except for Bishwas - your stuff is due 12/10 b/c graduating student grades are due earlier
 - Requirements
   - Must use at least three supervised learning algorithms and compare performance
     - Don't use a decision tree (use a random forests instead)